yyleetcod/Machine-Learning/Lesson7 Regularization.md

 # The Problem of Overfitting
+Underfitting, or high bias, is when the form of our hypothesis function h maps poorly to the trend of the data.
+It is usually caused by a function that is too simple or uses too few features.
+ At the other extreme, overfitting, or high variance, is caused by a hypothesis function that fits the available data but does not generalize well to predict new data.
+It is usually caused by a complicated function that creates a lot of unnecessary curves and angles unrelated to the data.
 **"Underfit"**: high bias;
 **"Overfit"**: high variance.
 It happens when we have too many features with too few training examples.
 **Way to solve overfitting:**